INSIGHT-Amid pandemic, sharply increased U.S. detention times put migrants at risk

 Congress looks at the prior year's average detention numbers to decide how much to allocate to ICE and its parent agency, the U.S. Department of Homeland Security (DHS), in the future.

-"This creates an incentive for DHS to limit discretionary detainee releases and slow down asylum processes, to keep its detained population as high as possible," said Kevin Landy, a former ICE detention official.
+"Because of the Trump Administration's severe practices at the border, the total number of detainees in ICE custody is far below budgeted levels," said Kevin Landy, a former ICE detention official.
+"This creates an incentive for DHS to limit discretionary detainee releases and slow down asylum processes, to keep its detained population as high as possible."

 In response, ICE said that 2020 was an exceptional year due to the pandemic and Congress would likely take this into account when setting next year's funding levels.